JACoW-org/docs-IPAC/docs/Proceedings/proceedings.md

 It is recommended to generate the pre-press package, to compress it and to downloaded on a client computer that will eventually move the proceedings onto the conference website.

+!!! warning "Do not publish the meow server URL"
+    CAT creates the pre-press and the final proceedings on the meow server.
+Please be aware that **this is a working area** which could break or disappear at any time.
+For this reason, **it is forbidden to publish the pre-print URL of the meow server** on any public website (like the official conference website).
+This URL will not work after the final proceedings are published, resulting in broken links and bad search engines indexing (like Google).
+Instead, **download the zip file from Indico and upload it onto your conference website**.

 ## Final proceedings

 This feature is intended for the creation of the final proceedings to be published on JACoW.org.
 It will include only papers and slides that have been QA'd.